 This guidance is only for those operating online Real time Information (RTI).
-If you are operating a manual payroll system (paper) see our paper filing section.
+If you are operating paper process RTI, see our paper filing section.

 As an employer operating RTI online, you need to complete certain tasks during each tax month.
 This runs from the 6th of one month to the 5th of the next.

 For example, you will need to report your employee's pay and deductions to HMRC in a Full Payment Submission (FPS).

 You may also need to use your payroll software to send an Employer Payment Summary (EPS) as well as, or instead of, an FPS.

 Once you have used your payroll software to record your employee’s pay, calculate deductions from their pay like tax, National Insurance (NICs) or Student Loan repayments and calculate any employer’s NIC that you will need to pay on their earnings, you will need to submit this information to HMRC in an FPS (this will be generated and sent by your payroll software).